-Troopers are certified to conduct Level 1-5 NAS Inspections.
+Specific Troopers are certified to conduct Level 1-6 NAS Inspections.
 Passenger Carrier inspections are conducted at identified depots in the state consistent with FMCSA policy.
-Inspectors participate in targeted passenger carrier enforcement blitzs throughout the year.
+Inspectors participate in targeted passenger carrier enforcement blitzes throughout the year.
+Haz-Mat inspections are targeted during specific operations as well as regular duty.

 The inspection totals listed in the trend analysis are from MCMIS Records showing the total of all inspections for the state and do not reflect the state's actual inspection activity goals for the listed years.
 The state's inspection goals are based on MCSAP dedicated resources and anticipated percentages by level, specifically the state's goal to increase the percentage of level 1 inspections.
 The state has increased its inspection goals each year since 2013 proportionate to the anticipated increase in Level 1 inspections.
+Inspections conducted in excess of the yearly goals are primarily Level 2 inspections due to the states dedicated resources conducting vehicle inspection activity in areas not suitable for the safe conduction of Level 1 inspections.